silvacms/documentation/source/silva/index.rst

 Interesting Links
 -----------------

-You might be interested to look at:
+You might be interested in the following links:

 - the Zope 2 documentation: http://docs.zope.org/zope2/